Sunny Side Up: The Benefits of Sunlight and Why Vitamin D Matters

 Sunlight exposure is associated with the production of beta-endorphins in the top layer of our skin.
 These are the hormone that contributes to feelings of well-being and happiness, the same associated with addictive substances such as alcohol and tobacco.
 This exposure to the sun, especially in the morning, can help improve your mood – as well as your feelings of happiness and well-being.

-Wakey wakey!
 Sunlight resets our internal body clock.

 Exposure to natural sunlight, especially in the morning, can help regulate the body’s internal clock and improve the sleep-wake cycle.
 This can contribute to better sleep quality, improving your energy levels and general vigour.
 A circadian rhythm, or circadian cycle, is a natural oscillation that repeats roughly every 24 hours.
 Circadian rhythms can refer to any process that originates within an organism and responds to the environment.
 Circadian rhythms are regulated by a circadian clock, whose primary function is to rhythmically co-ordinate biological processes, so they occur at the correct time to maximise the fitness of an individual.
 On the island people report their sleep improving greatly, which has a knock-on effect on their general happiness, we feel a large part of this is resetting to natural circadian rhythm, time without electricity, and the fact that they get over their jet lag straight away.
-Finally!
-A cure!
+Finally.
+A cure.

 Skin conditions and sunlight